Tyler-R-Kendrick/playwright-bdd-test-gen/PRD.md

 ## Key Features
 - Gherkin file upload and parsing.
 - AI prompt enhancement from Gherkin (add context, steps breakdown).
-- Start Playwright codegen session (browser recording).
+- Start Playwright codegen/recorder session (browser recording) and capture recorder output to a file.
-- AI agent (Claude or Browser-Use) execution: Use prompt to control browser via MCP.
+- AI agent (Claude or Browser-Use) execution: use prompt to control browser via MCP while the recorder records actions into a Playwright test file.
-- Task completion detection: AI checks all Gherkin steps done.
+- Task completion detection: AI confirms all Gherkin steps are exercised in the recording.
-- End codegen, output Playwright test files.
+- End codegen/recorder, persist the recorded Playwright test file(s).
-- Error handling: Retry failed actions, log sessions.
+- Error handling: Retry failed actions, log sessions and recorder output.

 ## User Scenario
 1. User uploads Gherkin feature file.
-2. Server enhances as prompt.
+2. Server enhances it into an AI prompt.
-3. Starts Playwright codegen.
+3. Server starts a Playwright codegen/recorder session and opens a controlled browser context.
-4. AI agent executes steps in browser.
+4. AI agent executes steps in the browser via MCP while the recorder captures actions.
-5. On completion, ends session, generates tests.
+5. On completion, the recorder session ends and the server persists the recorded Playwright test file(s).

 ## Architecture
 - Server: Node.js/Express for API endpoints.
 - Gherkin Parser: cucumber-gherkin library.
 - AI Integration: Anthropic API for Claude Computer Use; fallback GitHub Browser-Use.
-- Browser Control: Playwright MCP server for AI interaction.
+- Browser Control: Playwright MCP server for AI interaction; recorder/codegen captures actions.
-- Output: Generated .spec.ts files with Cucumber steps mapped to Playwright actions.
+- Output: Playwright test files produced by the Playwright codegen/recorder session (stored for download/execution).

 ## Tech Stack
 - Backend: Node.js.
 - AI: Claude 3.5 Sonnet with Computer Use tool.
 - Open-Source Alt: Browser-Use (GitHub: browser-use/browser-use).
-- Automation: Playwright v1.47+ with codegen and MCP.
+- Automation: Playwright v1.47+ (recorder/codegen is used to persist recorded interactions).
-- BDD: Cucumber.js for Gherkin execution in output tests.
+- BDD: Generated Playwright tests may be executed directly (they reflect recorded Playwright interactions), and can be integrated with Cucumber if desired.

 ## Compatibility Check
 - Claude Computer Use compatible with Playwright via MCP (GitHub: invariantlabs-ai/playwright-computer-use).
 Supports browser control, screenshots, actions.
 - Browser-Use: Open-source, integrates with MCP servers for AI agents; compatible with Playwright.
-- Playwright Codegen: Records AI-driven actions into tests.
+- Playwright Recorder/Codegen: Records AI-driven actions into Playwright test files.
-- Gherkin to Playwright: Supported via Cucumber-Playwright integration; generated tests run Gherkin files.
+- Gherkin to Playwright: The server maps Gherkin steps into prompts and drives the recording; recorded tests reflect the actual browser interactions.
 - Issues: Claude beta latency; mitigate with caching.
 No direct conflicts found.

 ## Control Flow Diagram